Full Spectrum CBD vs Isolate – What is the difference?

-Full spectrum.
+Full Spectrum.
 Isolate.
 Whole Plant.
 Phyto Rich.
+Oil.
 Extract.
 Argh.

 When I go online and read the confusion pet owners and others encounter when trying to choose a product that is right for their pet, it gets downright mindboggling.